 Let’s be honest here, to be a successful travel hacker, you will need to get a lot of credit cards.
-However, if you’re afraid to apply for multiple credit cards, maybe it’s because you are afraid that doing so will negatively affect your credit score.
+However, if you’re afraid to apply for multiple credit cards, maybe it’s because you are afraid that doing so will negatively affect your credit score in Canada.
 Don’t worry, I got you covered!
-In this article, you will learn the exact breakdown of your credit score.
+In this article, you will learn the exact breakdown of your credit score in Canada.
 That way, you will know how to keep your credit score healthy.
 Then, you can start applying for different credit cards and start earning tons of points and miles.
-All this while keeping your credit score excellent so that you will have no problems in the future if you need to get a mortgage or borrow money from the bank.
+All this while keeping your credit score in Canada excellent so that you will have no problems in the future if you need to get a mortgage or borrow money from the bank.

 Here is the breakdown of how your credit score is calculated: